ZigEliaZag/ZigEliaZag/README.md

 - 👀 I’m interested in Web Applications
 - 🌱 I’m currently learning css, already done with Html
 - 📫 How to reach me eliakaliza50@icloud.com
+- fun fact.
+I have no commitment issue 😄